hazraChandrima/vimrc/README.md

 Anyways, I'll be switching to NeoVim very soon, so I just wanted to start with Vim first.

-This is for Linux users (works on macOS too), cuz anyone using Windows must be happy with their VSCode extensions.
+This config is mainly for Linux users (works on macOS too), cuz anyone using Windows must be happy with their VSCode extensions.

 ## Low-key features this vimrc offers
-- Gruvbox/Archery/Mountaineer colorscheme with a dark background
+- Colorschemes: Gruvbox, Mountaineer Grey, Archery (all with dark backgrounds)
 - ALE for asynchronous linting
 - NERDTree for file navigation
 - Custom status line with Git branch display